 What types of CRM strategies?

-There are three main types of CRM systems:
+There are three main types of CRM strategy example:

 - Operational CRM: